 Example 3

-In some car races (e.g., Formula 1), the driver who crosses the finish line first wins, at which point the race is officially over.
+In some car races (for example, Formula 1), the driver who crosses the finish line first wins, at which point the race is officially over.
 The ranking of runners is not determined by the order in which they cross the finish line as in traditional races, but rather by the position of the drivers at the end of the course, which is the fraction of the circuit they have covered when the first driver crosses the line.
 This system allows all drivers to be assigned a position, even those who did not finish the race.

 Here is the list of the fractions of the circuit covered by each driver at the end of the race: